 I have an idea on how to control wildfires and prevent much of the damage caused by unnatural fires.
 Where can i submit this idea and have it reviewed?
 Here is the basic concept http://fourthpower.weebly.com/fire-compass-project.html

-Los Angeles County California wildfire Posted almost 2 years ago
+Los Angeles County California wildfire Posted over 4 years ago

 Looking for Glenn Nader, U of C, Cooperative Ext, Yuba City, Ca Have info for him Re: attic vents & wildfire & evacuation Jack Norcross, SDFD

-San Diego County California Posted about 4 years ago
+San Diego County California Posted almost 7 years ago

 I am developing a new wildfire suppression system to protect residences, residential neighboorhoods and commercial properties.
 Is there anyone in your organization who could help me find resourses to fund the conceptual design and prototype build?
 Also does your organiztion work with Berkley's Center for Fire Research and outreach?
 Do you know anyone in that organization who works on residential protection?
 Especially interested with UC Berklie's colaberation with their counterparts in Australia.
 Thank you in advance for any assistance or information you can give you.